Stemettes: History

-Stemettes has partnered with organisations including Deutsche Bank, Salesforce, Accenture, Bank of America Merrill Lynch, BP and Microsoft.
-The organisation is regularly called upon by the UK Government and European Commission to consult on matters related to women in STEM.
+Stemettes partners with organisations including Mercedes-Benz AMG PETRONAS, Deutsche Bank, GSK, G-Research, Siemens Energy, Salesforce, Accenture,and Microsoft.
+The award-winning organisation is regularly called upon by the UK Government and European Commission to consult on matters related to women in STEM.

-Outbox Incubator

-For six weeks from July–August 2015, Stemettes ran Outbox Incubator in London.
-This residential business incubator for girls with STEM start-ups became known as the "X-men house for girls".

-In February 2016, the Outbox Incubator spin-off app, OtotheB, was officially launched.
-The app is an online platform for girls interested in STEM and entrepreneurship.
-The app has been well received by some STEM figures such as academic and campaigner Sue Black, who described the app as a "…fantastic new resource for young women interested in technology".

 Awards and recognition

 Stemettes was named as European Digital Impact Organisation of the Year in October 2014 by the Digital Leadership Institute.